Update Statement

 #![allow(unused)] fn main() { let created_weapon = create().content(weapon).get_one(db.clone()).await.unwrap(); let weapon_to_replace = Weapon { name: "Oyelowo".to_string(), created: Utc::now(), strength: 823, ..Default::default() }; let updated_weapon = update::<Weapon>(created_weapon.clone().id) .replace(weapon_to_replace) .get_one(db.clone()) .await?; }

-In the above example, the replace
+In the above example, the replace operation replaces the created_weapon

-object with the fields from weapon_to_replace
+object with the fields from weapon_to_replace.
+The result is stored in

 Using the Patch Operation

-operation allows you to perform detailed modifications on fields
+The patch operation allows you to perform detailed modifications on fields

-using methods such as patch_change
+using methods such as patch_change, patch_replace, patch_remove, and

-.
+patch_add.
 It enables incremental changes to string fields, replacing field

 values, removing fields, or adding new fields.